 Day One (Saturday)

-We meet the group at the train station in Florence and travel by chartered bus about an hour to our village of Castellina-in-Chianti.
+We meet the group at the train station in Florence and travel by the new Florence tram system to Villa Costanza, where our two vans are waiting.
+It’s about a 45 minute drive to our village of Castellina in Chianti.
 You’ll get to know your fellow travelers and enjoy the scenery as journey to the countryside.
 Soon we’ll arrive in Castellina and the elegant and welcoming former palace that will be our base for the week.

-You’ll have time to settle into your room, and then we’ll introduce you to Castellina, one of the famous wine towns of Chianti.
+You’ll have time to settle into your room, and then we’ll give you a quick introduction to Castellina, one of the famous wine towns of Chianti.
 Our hotel is set at one end of the main street, a terrace and swimming pool adjacent to the vineyards.
 It’s a perfect location to experience a town and the countryside!
 This evening we’ll enjoy a welcome aperitivo and dinner together at the hotel’s restaurant.
-Over dinner we’ll discuss our plans for the week.
+During the aperitivo we’ll discuss our plans for the week.

 Day Two (Sunday)